darshangujraticodes/Markdown-Doc-Syntax/README.md

 # Text Highlighter
 Helpful to highlight text in paragraph also with can help to mention color code, or any important point using single backtick text should be wrapped inside single backtick (`)

+Also useful for color highlighter

 ### Highlighter Syntax :
 ```
 The core purpose of the CSTechtube Channel to make students skillful with both
 `Hard skill` and `softskill` to become Industry Ready Professional and Teach them
 Skills based on Production and Industry Relevant Methods.

+Also useful for color showcase Yellow `#fed700`
 ```

 ### Highlighter Output :
 The core purpose of the CSTechtube Channel to make students skillful with both `Hard skill` and `softskill` to become Industry Ready Professional and Teach them Skills based on Production and Industry Relevant Methods.

+Also useful for color showcase Yellow `#fed700`
 <br>

 # Code Block